robinnarsinghranabhat/Minimal-WSGI-Server/README.md

 ### **Project Structure**
   `_server` module is an basic implementation of a `WSGI server`.
+  **It's job is to parse the HTTP.**

   Similarly `demo_app.py` implements a simple application callable following WSGI standards.
+  **Web App holds the business logic. i.e. based on information from server, process information, give back something**.

   This is the same kind of callable that we build while working with web-frameworks like flask, django e.t.c.
 It's job is to simply return the HTML page (as byte-string ) for browser to render.